Architecture

 Physics formulas in one place

-src/physics/formulas.js collects the re-usable math: Kepler’s 3rd law (applied as sim-time angular velocity), flat galactic rotation, Lorentz factor, unit conversions.
+src/physics/formulas.js collects the re-usable math: Kepler (third law + heliocentric solver), flat galactic rotation, Lorentz factor, unit conversions.
 Even if a view inlines one of these, the canonical version is here.
+The whole src/physics/ tree is pure-JS with no Three / Vite imports, so it is Node-testable (npm test).

 Internationalisation (src/i18n.js and src/i18n-url.js)